-The Co-founder (1997) and Chief Executive Officer of Voice and Vision, Inc. Valerie has a 43-year history of serving people who have mental illnesses, addictions and/or disabilities.
-As a social entrepreneur, Valerie has had the opportunity to develop and implement unique and creative services and programs that address the needs of youth, adults and families.
-Her love of people and desire to see justice and freedom implemented has taken her to various places in the USA and overseas.
-Both her Bachelor of Ministry and Master of Human Service Degrees helped to prepare her for the triumphs and trials of operating a non-profit organization.
-Valerie enjoys gardening and especially loves to spend time with her family including playing with her 14 grandchildren.
+The Co-founder (1997) and Chief Executive Officer of Voice and Vision, Inc. Valerie’s work in human services began at Norristown State Hospital in 1975.
+The call of God, love of people, and desire to see justice and freedom compelled her into advocacy and opened doors to various places in the USA and in many countries.
+As a social entrepreneur, Valerie developed and implemented unique and creative tools and programs that address the needs of youth, adults, and families.
+A Bachelor of Ministry Degree and a Master of Human Service Degree from Lincoln University helped to prepare her to serve others and persevere through the triumphs and trials of operating a non-profit organization.
+Valerie enjoys gardening, traveling, and especially loves to spend time with her family including playing with her 17 grandchildren.

-Delaware County Member Satisfaction Team (M/FST) Coordinator.
-Akua began working at Voice and Vision in March 2018 implementing the new MFST Program and supervising a team of Field Staff Specialists.
-For over fifteen years Akua Ajarko has made a personal commitment to improving the lives of marginalized individuals.
-Akua possesses a thorough understanding of diverse client populations, including those facing socioeconomic hardship, individuals with a history of incarceration, LGBTQ-identified persons, HIV positive individuals, substance users, and other high-risk groups.
+Division Director of Satisfaction Services: Delaware and Chester Counties.
+Akua began working at Voice and Vision in March 2018 implementing the new Member/Family Satisfaction Team (M/FST) Program and supervising a team of Field Staff Specialists.
+In 2021, Akua became the Division Director of Satisfaction Services providing oversight to both the M/FST in Delaware County and the Consumer/Family Satisfaction Team in Chester County.
+Akua has made a personal commitment to improving the lives of marginalized individuals.
+Akua possesses a thorough understanding of diverse client populations, including those facing socioeconomic hardship, individuals with a history of incarceration, LGBTQ-identified persons, HIV-positive individuals, substance users, and other high-risk groups.

 Akua has held diverse positions within the nonprofit sector as an Employment Specialist, Housing Coordinator, Community Integration Coordinator, HIV/Prison Linkages Coordinator, Team Leader and Training Director.
 Akua has worked directly with participants to get housing, health care, advocacy support, educational programs and linking HIV positive incarcerated individuals with the necessary outside services and supportive services upon release.
 Akua is a self-proclaimed “grower of things” has two children, enjoys creating meals and travel.

 Regional InReach (RIR) Team Leader.
 Susan initially joined Voice and Vision on the Consumer Satisfaction Team in 2007.
 While working at Voice and Vision, she is proud to say she now drives on her own and has obtained her Certified Peer Specialist (CPS) Certification training.
 As a Regional InReach (RIR) Team Peer Mentor since 2010, she has been co-leading peer support groups and education at Norristown State Hospital (NSH).
-Given Susan previously had been a patient at NSH for 11 years, she provides a unique perspective while sharing her story of hope.
-Susan also uses her CPS training in other jobs she has had while working at Voice and Vision, such as at a Residential Program.
-She currently supports an individual with disabilities.
-Susan has been living in a supported living program with eight other individuals for 20 years, and her future goal is to move out on her own.
+Given Susan had been a patient at NSH for 11 years, she provides a unique perspective while sharing her story of hope.
+Susan is a Certified Peer Specialist and uses what she learned in that training to help support others with their recovery.
+After living in a supported living program with eight other individuals for about 20 years, Susan reached her goal to move out on her own in 2019.
 She enjoys life, helping people, spending time with her family and friends, playing games and playing the piano.
 She also is quite an artist.
 Susan says Voice and Vision has changed her life, and she believes in the work we do.